Cast: Andie MacDowell, David Strathairn, Adrien Brody, Brendan Gleeson, Elias Koteas…

 What It’s About

-Harrison Lloyd (an absolutely remarkable David Strathairn) is a Pulitzer Prize-winning photojournalist whose demanding work has put a strain on his relationship with his wife and children (especially with his son, Cesar).
+Harrison Lloyd (the absolutely remarkable David Strathairn) is a Pulitzer Prize-winning photojournalist whose demanding work has put a strain on his relationship with his wife and children (especially with his son, Cesar).
 He is also just plain burnt out.
 He’d much rather be home, caring for his prized greenhouse flowers (hence the title).

 Harrison announces his retirement to his boss, but is asked to fill in at the last minute for an injured colleague.
 The assignment is in Yugoslavia, at the peak of the war in 1991.